foldda/charian/README.md

 - **Systems integration** - for exchanging structured data between independent programs in a serialized form;
 - **ETL solutions** - for transferring and transforming data of various data models through simple programming.

-Charian uses the schemaless RDA format[^1] in its encoding and is not restricted by a preset data model.
-Charian allows cross-program data exchange to be built using only common data transport methods and protocols, as opposed to the conventional approach that requires dedicated middleware or custom pipelines which is costly and has the overhead of establishing and maintaining a schema.
-Compared to the other data serialization systems and methods, Charian's plain, one-size-fits-all approach is -
+Charian uses the schemaless RDA format[^1] in its encoding and can be used to serialize objects of any data model.
+Charian allows cross-program data exchange via common data transport methods and protocols, as opposed to the conventional approach that requires dedicated middleware or custom-built pipelines for converting and maintaining data models.
+Compared to the other data serialization systems and methods, Charian's plain, one-size-fits-all approach has many advantages such as being -

 [^1]: RDA (Recursive Delimited Array) is a delimited text data encoding format.
 The encoding uses multiple delimiters, which can be dynamically defined and expanded, and provides an encoded storage space that is accessible as a multidimensional array.

 - **Flexible**: it is designed to be generic and fit any data model, ideal for connecting evolving and dynamic programs;
-- **Minimalism and compact**: the API is implemented with minimal code (of ~800 lines), with no 3rd-party dependency;
+- **Minimalism and compact**: the API is implemented with a minimal code base (of ~800 lines), with no 3rd-party dependency;
-- **Easy to set up and maintain**: Charian is "one size fits all" - there are no settings or configurations;
+- **Easy to set up and maintain**: Charian is "one size fits all" - there are no settings or configurations for different situations;
 - **Language and framework independent**: Charian-serialized objects can be exchanged cross-language and cross-platform[^2].

 [^2]: Subject to RDA encoder and parser availability for the language and the platform.

 ## Inside the API

 Charian is available in [C#](src/CSharp), [Python](src/Python), and [Java](src/Java) in this repo.
 C# syntax is used below to explain the content and the usage of the API, which are also applicable to the other language versions as they're clones from the same design and have near-identical structure and naming convention.

 **Class Rda**